sam-gl/sam-gl/README.md

 Hello!
-My name is Sam, I work on experimental open source software and hardware projects.
-If you're interested, take a look at the 🧪 Lab93 website @ https://lab93.io.
+My name is Sam, sometimes I work on experimental open source software and hardware projects.
+If you're interested, take a look at my site @ https://sam.gl